tc39/notes/meetings/2017-03/mar-22.md

 DH: I would certainly move to accept the document with the consensus that TC39 thinks it's the right document ... we'd prefer feedback than having them reject it outright.

-MS: Do we want to include just the Code of Conduct or all related documents?
+MLS: Do we want to include just the Code of Conduct or all related documents?

 BT: Are you sure we want to remove the 4th paragraph about how to report problems?